Siradmehr/Wiretap-NN/README.md

-# Autoencoders for flexible wiretap code design in {Python}
+# Autoencoders for flexible wiretap code design in Python

 This Python3 framework allows designing wiretap codes with finite blocklength using autoencoders.